-- Constant temperature: consider all the legal moves and play one of them with a probability proportional to $exp(K \cdot v)$ , where
+- Constant temperature: consider all the legal moves and play one of them with a probability proportional to $exp(K\cdot v)$, where

 - K is the temperature, and

 - v is the current value.

 - Results [Bouzy et al 2004]:

-- Simulated annealing: - increases K from 0 to 5 over time does not enhance the performance.
+- Simulated annealing: - ullet increases K from ullet to ullet over time does not enhance the performance.